 Defecation syncope is defined as a loss of consciousness while a person is on the toilet.
 While it doesn’t cause many toilet deaths per year on its own, a person with a compromised cardiovascular system may suffer cardiac arrest after the defecation syncope.
 This happens because of the rapid changes in blood pressure and a decreased flow of blood to the brain.
 The body can’t handle the quick changes; the person faints and shortly after passes out.

 6. 28% of cases when children drowned happened because of lack of supervision

 According to the number of bathtub deaths per year, in 28% of the cases, a caregiver left to do something else for a brief period.
-In 23% of cases, the child was left under the supervision of another kid.
+In 23% of cases, the child was left under the supervision of another kid or a nanny.
+Which is why knowing what happens with your children inside your home at all times is vital.
 The majority of the bathtub drowning happened while there was an interruption, such as a doorbell ringing.

 7. 87 children under 5 drown per year

 Child accidental death statistics clearly say that children under the age of 6 shouldn’t be left alone in the bathtub.
 87 young children drown inside the home each year, and 80% of those cases happen in the bathrooms.
 On the other hand, it’s very rare for an adult to drown in the tub, but some cases do exist.
 If adults were to drown, it would likely happen because of other causes, such as slipping and hitting the head.
 That’s why the numbers of bathroom deaths per year for adults are low.

 8. 17 people die because of household appliances per year

 Kitchen appliances can be the cause of accidental death.
 While the latest data doesn’t clearly show how many refrigerator deaths per year happen in the US, children are most likely to get trapped and pass away.